-Arvid Tomayko - Electronics
+Arvid Tomayko - sound and interaction

 Massachusetts Geophonic :|: Premiere :|: June 4, 2013, Northeastern University, Boston, MA